 Why should you consider investing in underground downspouts where there are so many other home waterproofing solutions available to you?
 Underground downspouts are low maintenance and less expensive than many other forms of waterproofing to install.
 Unlike external downspouts, too, these downspouts will be out of the way.
 This means you won’t have to move your spouts before mowing the lawn or working in the yard.

-That said, underground downspouts work best in homes that experience mild to above-average dampness or flooding in the Toledo spring.
+That said, underground downspouts work best in homes that experience mild to above-average dampness or flooding in the Cleveland spring.
 If you frequently see standing water in your basement, you’re going to want to invest in more substantial waterproofing solutions.

 If underground downspouts still interest you, you can always stack these solutions with the other ones that basement or foundation repair contractors recommend to you during a free inspection.
 Some of the best partner-solutions for underground downspouts include: